-With more and more profiles being created every day, more and more identities and pieces of content/information is being poured onto the web, it’s changed the way we investigate, research, skip trace and even find information and evidence for upcoming trials.
+With more profiles being created every day, more identities and pieces of information is being poured onto the web.
+It’s changed the way we investigate, research, skip trace and even find information and evidence for upcoming trials.

 But how can your Law Firm or Private Investigative team use Social Media to your advantage?
-The truth is, there is a multitude of ways that you can use social media to your advantage, but today, we’ll be taking a deep dive into 3 ways social media can help you and your team in your investigations.
+The truth is, there is a multitude of ways that you can use social media to your advantage.
+Today we’ll be taking a deep dive into 3 ways social media can help you and your team in your investigations.

 Profile Searches + Friend Lists